-Group Risk Management ("GRM") has the day-to-day functional responsibility for providing independent risk control and managing credit, market, liquidity and operational risks.
-It provides regular risk reports and updates on development in material risk drivers, potential vulnerabilities and the recommended mitigating actions to the senior management, risk committees, RMC and the Board.
-Risk management staff work closely with the business and other support units to ensure that risks are well understood and managed.
-In addition to the above, GRM oversees the New Product Approval Process ("NPAP") to ensure that all inherent risks associated with new products and services are comprehensively identified, managed and mitigated.
+Group Risk Management ("GRM")'s day-to-day functional responsibility involves providing independent risk control and managing credit, market, liquidity, information security and digital, operational and ESG risks.
+It provides regular risk reports and updates on development in material risk drivers and potential vulnerabilities, as well as recommended mitigating actions, to senior management, risk committees, RMC and the Board.
+Risk management staff work closely with the business and other support units to ensure that risks are well understood and appropriately managed.
+In addition to the above, GRM oversees the New Product Approval Process ("NPAP") to ensure risks are properly and comprehensively identified, and adequately addressed before implementation.
 Compliance with regulatory requirements and adequacy of resources to support the new products and services are also addressed through the NPAP.

-Senior management actively manages risks through the Group's various risk management committees such as the Credit Risk Management Committee, the Operational Risk Management Committee as well as the Bank's Asset Liability Management Committee.
+Senior management actively manages risks through the Bank's various risk management committees such as the Credit Risk Management Committee, the Operational Risk Management Committee as well as the Bank's Asset Liability Management Committee.